tomekjersey0/NIM2/README.md

 If you wanna debug, you're gonna need gdb for that, so get MSYS2, update it to the max with `pacman -Syu`, and install gdb.
 Make sure MSYS is fully updated, so be sure to run `pacman -Syu` a couple of times.
-Once its updated, run `pacman -S gdb` to install gdb onto your device.
+Once its updated, run `pacman -S mingw-w64-x86_64-gdb` to install gdb onto your device.
 Now you can debug in vscode, bruh!
+(Make sure **not** to run `pacman -S gdb` as that would download the completely wrong version, and not only will it not work with this **launch.json**, it also won't even work in general.
+So do **NOT** run that command.)
 <br>
 Mate, then everything should realistically be perfect, leave the repo as it is, don't touch the .vscode folder, and get cracking.
 <br>